Papal bull: Seal

 In 1535, the Florentine engraver Benvenuto Cellini was paid 50 scudi to recreate the metal matrix which would be used to impress the lead bullae of Pope Paul III.
 Cellini retained definitive iconographic items like the faces of the two apostles, but he carved them with a much greater attention to detail and artistic sensibility than had previously been in evidence.
 On the reverse of the seal he added several fleurs-de-lis, a heraldic device of the Farnese family, from which Pope Paul III descended.

 Since the late 18th century, the lead bulla has been replaced with a red ink stamp of Saints Peter and Paul with the reigning pope's name encircling the picture, though very formal letters, e.g. the bull of Pope John XXIII convoking the Second Vatican Council, still receive the leaden seal.

 Original papal bulls exist in quantity only after the 11th century onward, when the transition from fragile papyrus to the more durable parchment was made.
 None survives in entirety from before 819.
-Some original lead bullae, however, still survive from as early as the 6th century.
+Some original lead bullae still survive from as early as the 6th century.

-From a series of woodcuts (1545) usually referred to as the Papstspotbilder or Papstspottbilder, by Lucas Cranach, commissioned by Martin Luther.
+From a series of 1545 woodcuts usually referred to as the Papstspotbilder or Papstspottbilder, by Lucas Cranach, commissioned by Martin Luther.
 "Kissing the Pope's feet"; German peasants respond to a papal bull of Pope Paul III.
 The caption reads: "Don't frighten us Pope, with your ban, and don't be such a furious man.
 Otherwise we shall turn around and show you our rears".